ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <li>Above is shown the mapping between quantum simulation algorithms and some of their applications in specific industries.</li>
 <li>Algorithms are shown in red, applications in green, and more abstract problems in blue.</li>
 <li>Algorithms can solve a set of particular problems, shown in blue, which can be used for a particular application on an industry.</li>
 <li>As we see, the generic simulation algorithms are the Variational Quantum Eigensolver (VQE) and the Quantum Approximate Optimsation Algorithm (QAOA).
-The objective of both algorithms is to measure the energies of some hamiltonian.</li>
+The objective of both algorithms is to measure the energies of some Hamiltonian.</li>
 </ul>

 ### The variational quantum eigensolver

 <ul>
-<li>Looking back at the benzene molecule we saw at the beginning of the lecture, let's see how we can use the VQE to find its minimum energy state in a process called eigensolving.</li>
+<li>Looking back at the Benzene molecule we saw at the beginning of the lecture, let's see how we can use the VQE to find its minimum energy state in a process called eigensolving.</li>
-<li>We can encode the benzene molecule in a Hamiltonian in which we can the apply the VQE to.</li>
+<li>We can encode the Benzene molecule in a Hamiltonian in which we can the apply the VQE to.</li>
 <li>Each of our qubits will represent one component of the system.
-We can apply evolution operators to these qubits, which will containing variational quantum parameters, that will be optimised until we find the desired minimum energy.</li>
+We can apply evolution operators to these qubits, which will contain variational quantum parameters, that will be optimised until we find the desired minimum energy.</li>
 <p align="center">
 <img width="350" height="200" class="center" src="./images/vqe.jpg" />
 </p>